OMG (Gryffin and Carly Rae Jepsen song)

-"OMG" is a song by American producer Gryffin and Canadian singer Carly Rae Jepsen, released on July 31, 2019.
+"OMG" is a song by American DJ Gryffin and Canadian singer Carly Rae Jepsen, released on July 31, 2019.
 A lyric video for the song was released the same day.
 The song reached number one on the US Billboard Dance Club Songs chart in the issue dated November 23, 2019, a first for both artists.

 Promotion

 Gryffin announced the collaboration and shared the cover art on July 25, captioning the post "Big one coming next week".
 The music video was released on October 10, 2019.